Turtles and tortoises are reptiles.

 Most turtles eat both plants and meat.
 Some kinds eat mostly plants, but other kinds eat mostly small animals.
 Sea turtles feed on jellyfish, seaweed, shrimp, crabs, algae and small molluscs.
 Tortoises are generally herbivores, eating plants.

 They have survived since before the time of the dinosaurs, but today almost half of the hundreds of species of turtles and tortoises are threatened and are therefore listed as Critically Endangered, Endangered or Vulnerable.

 All sea turtles are protected because they are classified as Endangered or Critically Endangered.

-Their numbers are reduced because of human activity, such as capturing or killing adults for food and their shells, taking eggs, the destruction and pollution of nesting beaches, ocean pollution and being caught up in fishing nets.
+Their numbers are reduced because of human activity, such as capturing or killing adults for food and their shells, taking eggs, the destruction and pollution of nesting beaches, ocean pollution such as plastic bags and straws, and being caught up in fishing nets.

 Other turtles and tortoises are classified individually.
 Some are not threatened but some are.

 - The Galapagos giant tortoise is listed as Vulnerable.

 - The western swamp tortoise, found only in a small area of Western Australia, is listed as Critically Endangered.